 Sheet metal fabrication begins with a single flat metal sheet, which is then bent, cut, punched, and otherwise transformed into the roofing piece desired.
 Virtually any commonplace metal can be put through a sheet metal fabrication process, including aluminum, copper, brass, stainless steel, or zinc, allowing for a high level of flexibility and versatility in manufacturing.

 While the process of stamping sheet metal is ancient, modern technology makes it far more effective.
-Today, we use detailed CAD/CAM computer designs to pre-plan each tool and die set for the stamping, allowing for exceptional precision - a critical factor when recreating or restoring historic architectural elements.
+Today, our shop uses detailed CAD/CAM computer designs to pre-plan each tool and die set for the stamping, allowing for exceptional precision - a critical factor when recreating or restoring historic architectural elements.

 The Major Sheet Metal Fabrication Techniques